PeymanTehrani/FDRL-PC-Dyspan/README.md

 Federated Deep Reinforcement Learning for the Distributed Control of NextG Wireless Networks.

-This repository contains the entire code for our work "Federated Deep Reinforcement Learning for the Distributed Control of NextG Wireless Networks" and has been accepted for publication in IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN) 2021.
+This repository contains the entire code for our work "Federated Deep Reinforcement Learning for the Distributed Control of NextG Wireless Networks" and has been accepted for presentation in IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN) 2021.

 # Requirements